 - Emotional injuries

-If a dog injured you or took the life of a loved one in Albuquerque, discuss your rights with our dog attack attorneys at Ring Jimenez, P.C.
-We can review your medical records, listen to your story and let you know if we think you have a dog bite claim.
+If a dog took the life of a loved one, discuss your rights with our Albuquerque wrongful death lawyers at Ring Jimenez, P.C.
+We can review your medical records, listen to your story, and let you know if we think you have a dog bite claim.
 Our Albuquerque dog bite lawyers can then walk you through New Mexico’s applicable dog bite laws.

 Who Is Responsible for a Dog Bite Under New Mexico Law?